manasseh-zw/PrintJobInterceptor/README.md

 ### 3. Configure the Virtual Printer in Windows

+- Run addprinter.ps1 powershell script as Admin

+- Manual installation

 1. Go to 'Printers & scanners' in Windows Settings
 2. Click 'Add a printer or scanner' (and wait a sec)
 3. Choose 'The printer that I want isn't listed'
 4. Select 'Add a printer using a an IP address or hostname'
 5. Enter the following details:
     - Device type: TCP/IP Device
     - Hostname or IP address: 127.0.0.1
     - Port name: 8888
 6. Click 'Next'

 - (windows will try to detect a printer on this port config ... you will get an error, ignore it and keep the setting to General Network Card and click next)\*